 All known wood “defects” are divided into two groups:

 Choosing the right wood and the ability to recognize its “defects” is an art that requires years of practice and experience.
-That is why it is worth to use the services of renowned professionals and not be guided solely by the price of the material
+Instead of just looking at the price, it is advisable to use the services of reputable professionals who have the know how to identify and use the best materials.

 We invite you to read also :